rcrderby/crg-container/README.md

 ### 5. Set Environment Variables

-TODO
+The Docker and Docker Compose configuration uses environment variables to make the CRG Scoreboard software on your computer available to the Container that will run CRG.
+You need to create an environment variables file on your computer with some data that tells Docker Compose which folder on your computer will be available to the CRG Container.

-1. Create a file in the `crg-container` folder named `.env`.
+1. Create a new, blank file in the `crg-container` folder named `.env`.
 2. Open the `.env` file in a text editor.
-3. Copy the text in the following template, paste the text in the `.env` file, and save the changes:
+3. Copy the following text and paste it in the `.env` file:

     <details>
       <summary>